1317786/SIEMHomeLab/README.md

-<h1>SIEM Tool Home Lab</h1>
+<h1>Python MD5 Hash Cracker</h1>

 <h2>Description</h2>
-In this lab we are going to be setting up a home lab using Elastic SIEM and a Kali VM.
-We will forward data from the Kali VM to the SIEM using the Elastic Beats agent, generate security events on the Kali VM using Nmap, and query and analyze the logs in the SIEM using the Elastic web interface.
-We'll also create a dashboard to visualize security events and then create an alert to detect security events.<br />
+In this project, we will be creating a Python script designed to crack MD5 hashes.
+The focus will be on developing a script that can take an MD5 hash input and employ a list of potential plaintext passwords to uncover the original text.
+This practical exercise serves as an excellent introduction to the vulnerabilities of MD5 hashes and the techniques used for their decryption.<br />

 <h2>Languages and Utilities Used</h2>